Case Study: 1,800 new homes, Waverley Borough Council

 • We began by raising the profile & availability of the site and outlining traffic & access solutions in a briefing letter sent to all Waverley councillors.
 This letter intimated that a planning application may be brought forward ‘to help deliver the Government’s and wider communities’ aspirations for new homes in the area’, and focused on explaining the 10 key advantages of new homes on the airfield.

-• We organised a public exhibition to introduce the new proposals in July 2015.
+• We organised a public exhibition to introduce the new proposals.
 Feedback showed that 69% of attendees were supportive / unopposed to plans for 1,800 new homes on the site.

 • Following the public exhibition we sent an update letter to councillors reminding them of the key advantages of consenting new homes on the site, and set up briefings with key Cabinet Members.

-• In November 2015, the Council published its Local Plan Draft Spatial Strategy, which suggested that a new settlement on the airfield ‘may offer the best opportunity to meet the Council’s housing needs’.
-This was a significant u-turn, and resulted from a sustained and carefully targeted communications campaign.
+• The Council published its Local Plan Draft Spatial Strategy, which suggested that a new settlement on the airfield ‘may offer the best opportunity to meet the Council’s housing needs’.
+This was a significant U-turn, and resulted from a sustained and carefully targeted communications campaign.

-• We kept up communications with councillors throughout 2016, defending the site’s place in the Local Plan, and in December 2016 the Council approved the Plan with an allocation of 2,600 homes on our client’s site.
+• We kept up communications with councillors, defending the site’s place in the Local Plan, and the Council approved the Plan with an allocation of 2,600 homes on our client’s site.

 Result

-We provided crucial pre-committee communications in the run up to the Planning Committee decision in December 2016.
+We provided crucial pre-committee communications in the run up to the Planning Committee decision.
 After addressing traffic and access issues with Surrey County Council, the development gained an officer recommendation for approval, and despite last-minute lobbying by the anti-group and pressure from an articulate group of councillors on the Planning Committee, the scheme was consented by 10 votes to 8.

-The Secretary of State subsequently called the application in, and after a lengthy examination granted consent in March 2018.
+The Secretary of State subsequently called the application in, and after a lengthy examination granted consent.

 Case Studies